amanda010792/confluent-terraform-workshop/README.md

 terraform apply
 ```

 ## deploy topics and associated acls to cluster

-## run the initial setup of the cluster

 change to the correct directory
 ```